 fastboot flash recovery twrp-3.1.0-0-cedric.img

 - The flashing process wouldn’t take more than a few seconds.
 Don’t boot your device yet.

-Now that you have TWRP installed, you will be using it to decrypt the storage and finally root Moto G5.
+Now that you have TWRP installed, you will be using it to decrypt the storage and finally root your Moto G5 or G5 Plus.